ayyush08/go-lang-starter/NOTES.md

 When creating any controller , the parameters for the function are always 2 things: A writer and a reader.
 Writer(w http.ResponseWriter) is used to write the response and Reader(r *http.Request) is used to read the request coming in.

+### Note
+While designing APIs, it is suggested to have one main.go file and then create a separate folder for the controllers, models, and routes inside the root directory as having all the files in the root directory can be messy or create problems in the future.